 Have you used a UPF 50 sun parasol?

 I love mine for the portable shade it creates.
 It’s really much cooler under the parasol, and trust me, you will make friends on a hot day as you share your shade.
+This is my Coolibar UPF50 parasol in Polynesia just before the start of the pandemic!

 #2.
 Do a self-skin exam now during Skin Cancer Awareness Month